tsnellgrove/dark_castle3/doc/to_do.md

 - at some point, perhaps Burt must knight the loyal hedgehog ?
 - meet the wizard from Enchanter who is searching for a scroll
 - puzzle based on 4 weights to weigh 40 lbs math puzzle
+- perhaps after winning the game Burt can wander around the castle and see everone turned back to human?
+- In the Library there is a locked magical book ('The Future and Once King') that is "still being writtin" according to the dragon librarian.
+After winning the game, Burt can come back, find it unlocked, and read it (it's the back story for DC I)

 ############################
 ### CLEESH VERSION 3.8.1 / DARK CASTLE VERSION 3.2.0 END ###